benlepsch/Elara_Samples/README.md

 This is the same sample code that came with the Elara RFID reader, restructured to work with gradle instead of netbeans so that I can compile and run it from a linux terminal.

-To change the file you're running: edit the `application` block in the `app/build.gradle` file to contain `mainClass = 'Samples.yourProgramHere`.
+To change the file you're running: edit the `application` block in the `app/build.gradle` file to contain `mainClass = 'Samples.yourProgramHere'`.

 To compile and run the code: type `./gradlew run`